cmdalbem/portfolio/src/pages/escapista/index.md

 # Launching and monitoring

+## Launch plan

-We created a launch plan that included [a big launch on ProductHunt](https://www.producthunt.com/posts/escapista), one of the biggest communities for tech products.
+We created a launch plan including the original Reddit community, our personal social media accounts but also [a big launch on ProductHunt](https://www.producthunt.com/posts/escapista), one of the biggest communities for tech products.
 We were very happy with the result, accumulating more than 270 upvotes and ending up in the top ranked launches for the week and gaining lots of organic traction from posterior blog posts.

 ```grid|1
 ![](./producthunt.png)